 Also factor in any legacy goals you may have, such as paying for grandchildren’s future college educations, leaving an inheritance for family, donations to charity, or other causes you wish to fund.

-Carefully calculate all associated costs like 4+ years of projected university tuition and living expenses per grandchild to choose sufficient coverage.
+Carefully calculate all associated costs, like 4+ years of projected university tuition and living expenses per grandchild, to choose sufficient coverage.

-- For healthy seniors aged 65 and up, a term length of 20 years often makes good sense, covering needs into advanced age but avoiding premiums for unnecessary additional years.
+Term life insurance provides coverage for a specific period (e.g., 10, 20 years).
+It’s affordable but expires.
+For healthy seniors aged 65 and up, a term length of 20 years often makes good sense, covering needs into advanced age but avoiding premiums for unnecessary additional years.
+For older seniors above age 75, a 10-year term or potentially even shorter 5-year term may be a good choice.

 Alternatively, permanent life insurance options like whole life, universal life, or guaranteed life can accumulate cash value while remaining in effect for life.
 However, premiums for these permanent policies tend to be much higher for seniors, making term life insurance the more practical and affordable choice in most circumstances.
 Here is a comparison of key policy types of life insurance for seniors:

-Policy Type | Pros | Cons |
+Policy Type | Best for | Pros | Cons |

 Seniors must carefully weigh the pros and cons of different policies to avoid a senior’s choice of life insurance becoming an expensive mistake.